This article is for general information and training context, not personal medical advice. See our disclaimer and editor policy.

 Who Should Avoid Biomagnetism or Use Extra Caution

 Certain groups require special care.
-In many training programs, practitioners are taught to avoid or significantly modify biomagnetism sessions for:
+In many training programs, pros are taught to avoid or a lot modify biomagnetism sessions for:

 - People with pacemakers or implanted electronic devices.

-- Pregnant clients, unless there is clear medical guidance.
+- Pregnant clients, unless there is clear doctor's advice.

 - People with serious medical conditions who are not under a doctor’s care.

-- Anyone who has been advised by a medical professional to avoid magnets.
+- Anyone who has been advised by a trained doctor to avoid magnets.

 Any new or worsening symptoms must always be discussed with a doctor.
-Biomagnetism should never delay or replace appropriate medical evaluation.
+Biomagnetism should never delay or replace appropriate doctor visit.
+For a full screening checklist, see our flagship who should NOT use biomagnetism guide.

 Frequently Asked Questions